-**On September 18, the Security of State and Social Security Administration are coming to EMU to help process Social Security Numbers, Letters of Ineligibility for SSNs, and Driving Tests.
-See Social Security and Driver's License Day for more information.
+**On September 14, the Secretary of State is coming to EMU to help to take Driving Tests.
+See Driver's License Day for more information.

 Step 1: Study "What Every Driver Must Know".
 You can obtain a copy at the OISS or online here.

 Step 2: Present required documents at Secretary of State (SOS) - the nearest office is at 4675 Washtenaw, Ypsilanti MI 48197

 Step 3: Knowledge, Road Signs, & Vision Tests.

 Pass vision test, knowledge test, and road signs test given at the SOS.
 You can obtain a copy of the study guide for knowledge and road signs test at the OISS or online at http://michigan.gov/sos/0,1607,7-127-1642-103522--,00.html.